industrial-edge/energy-manager-getting-started/docs/Usage.md

 - select the tab "My Plant"
 - go to the asset you want to specify
-- click on the asset name and select "Asset Configuration"
+- click on "Add dashboard"
-- choose "Assignment of energy medium"
+- choose "Energy Media"

 ![Asset_Structure](graphics/Asset_Structure.png)